-On Tuesday, Chris Reece from looked at the impact of artificial intelligence on the telecom industry at the recently held Mobile World Congress.
-The Award Solutions’ technologist explained that the AI that is currently used by the telecommunications industry could assist in solving some of the most complex issues for communications service providers (CSPs).
+On Tuesday, Chris Reece looked at the impact of artificial intelligence on the telecom industry at the recently held Mobile World Congress.
+The Award-Winning technologist explained that the AI that is currently used by the telecommunications industry could assist in solving some of the most complex issues for communications service providers (CSPs).

 According to Reece, CSPs have adopted artificial intelligence gradually since the initial issues AI was intend to solve did not significantly affect their operations.
 This situation made him ask the crowd for some examples of matters solved by AI.
 With answers like image recognition and chess, Reece acknowledged that he did not know many telecom companies that require a computer to identify the difference between a dog and a cat or vice versa.